Island's Sunrise: Background

-On March 18, 2014, the Cross-Strait Service Trade Agreement (CSSTA) controversy triggered the occupation of the Legislative Yuan by students, subsequently drawing a growing number of protesters to gather in the vicinity.
-During the initial day of the protest, Fire EX.'s lead singer, Sam Yang (楊大正), accompanied by guitarist Jheng Yu Chen (鄭宇辰) and bassist JC (陳敬元), engaged in a sit-in demonstration in front of the Legislative Yuan.
-The song "Good night!
-Formosa!," originally featured on Fire EX.'s album "A Man On The Sea," has gained recognition as one of the most popular independent music compositions in recent years.
-It has become a frequent inclusion at various social movement events.
-Notably, student representative Lin Fei-fan, widely regarded as a key figure in the occupation of the Legislative Yuan, has long been an avid fan of Fire EX..
+On March 18, 2014, the Cross-Strait Service Trade Agreement (CSSTA) controversy led to the occupation of the Legislative Yuan by students and drew protestors to gather.
+On the first day, Fire EX. lead singer Sam Yang (楊大正), guitarist Jheng Yu Chen (鄭宇辰), and bassist JC (陳敬元) held a sit-in outside the Legislative Yuan.
+The band's song "Good night!
+Formosa!," from the album "A Man On The Sea,", was frequently performed at social protests.
+As the movement grew, a graduate of the university proposed that the band write a song for the movement.